top of page

 Chuck Cirino: Synth Surgeon of the ’80s

-Working with analog synths and early sequencers, he crafted entire soundscapes on a shoestring budget.
+Working with analog synths and early sequencers, Cirino crafted entire soundscapes on a shoestring budget.
 Composed by Chuck Cirino, Chopping Mall’s soundtrack is one of the defining features of the film.
 Entirely electronic and performed by Cirino himself, the synth-heavy score pulses with the same neon energy that defines the 1980s.
 The central theme mixes harrowing chimes, disco-tinged rhythms, and robotic arpeggios that shift between tension and camp.

+Tracks such as “Main Title,” “Burning Terror,” and “Running Rampant” build an infectious synthetic groove that heightens both the horror and the absurdity of the premise.
 Waxwork Records remastered and reissued the Chopping Mall soundtrack in 2014 and again in 2024 on neon pink and splattered vinyl—a testament to its lasting cult status among synthwave and horror music fans.
 In fact, Rolling Stone recently listed Cirino’s Chopping Mall score among its “35 Greatest Horror Movie Soundtracks of All Time,” highlighting its playful futurism and enduring retro appeal.

 Final Verdict